ciriono/fishbuddy/README.md

 ## Configuration

 - The CLI loads `.env` at startup so secrets are not hard‑coded.
 - You can also define variables in your IDE run configuration if preferred.

-## Project structure